Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

-\textbf{Hierarchical Planning Setup.} Hierarchical planning is performed using CEM at two temporal scales, with a high-level planner optimizing latent actions and a low-level planner refining primitive actions in a receding-horizon manner.
+\textbf{Hierarchical Planning Setup.} Hierarchical planning is performed using CEM at two temporal scales, with a high-level planner optimizing macro-actions and a low-level planner refining primitive actions in a receding-horizon manner.
 Full CEM hyperparameters are provided in \cref{app:plan_params}.

+\textbf{World Model Architectures.} The low-level planner uses DINO-WM with a frozen DINOv2 encoder and a 25M-parameter causal ViT world model over short action--latent contexts \citep{zhou2024dino}.
+The high-level model operates in the same latent space over randomly sampled waypoint sequences: it scales the ViT world model to 75M parameters and uses a transformer-based action encoder to compress primitive action chunks into latent macro-actions of dimension 4.
+Architecture and training details are provided in \cref{app:pusht_train}.